 Conservative Auto-Targeting is when you look at the landing page and target the best performing keywords and match with those that are similar.
 This increases the volume within a chosen campaign.
 This type of targeting should increase conversion rates by an average of 10%.

-With Aggressive Auto-Targeting, your performance history is looked at across all your GDN campaigns, whilst your landing page and user list is looked at to get as many signals as possible to target the right audience.
+With Aggressive Auto-Targeting, your performance history is looked at across all your GDN campaigns, while your landing page and user list is looked at to get as many signals as possible to target the right audience.
 This usually boosts conversions by at least 50%.

 There are a vast amount of exploration involved in Aggressive Auto-Targeting.
 So, it is always wise to put it in its own campaign so that it can be given a separate bid and budget than the rest.